datayoga-io/datayoga/docs/processing-strategies.md

 ![continuous processing of records](./images/stream_process_continuous.png "Continuous processing")

-## Parallel processing
+## Parallel Processing

 Parallel processing allows to process more than one record within a transformation Step at the same time.
 Each Step can have a different degree of parallelism.
 By default, Parallelism uses an asynchronous event loop to maximize performance.
 However, in case of CPU-bound activities, parallelism can also be performed using multiple OS processes.
 In case a Step reaches its maximum parallelism, backpressure will be applied to pause upstream Steps from producing additional activity until a slot frees up within the congested Step.
 In this example, a parallel setting of 2 has been applied to steps B and C, while step A only processes one record at a time (parallelism of 1).
 These settings reduce the time to process the dataset to 3.5 seconds.

 ![parallel processing of records](./images/stream_process_parallel.png "Continuous processing")

-## Sharded Parallel processing
+## Sharded Parallel Processing

 Parallel processing can dramatically increase performance.
 However, if ordering of events is important, Parallel processing may cause issues due to race conditions and out-of-order events.
-For example, when processing change events, we may end up with an 'insert' operation that accidentally preceeds a 'delete' or vice versa.
+For example, when processing change events, we may end up with an 'insert' operation that accidentally precedes a 'delete' or vice versa.

 Sharded Parallel Processing allows to define a sharding key that will ensure that all events relating to the same key will be processed by the same processing instance.
 This allows to maintain order of events per key, while still allowing parallel processing.